Jayden Daniels: Professional career

-Washington Commanders

 2024 season

 Daniels with the Washington Commanders in 2024.
-He was named the NFL Offensive Rookie of the Year that season after setting various rookie records.
+He was named the NFL Offensive Rookie of the Year that season after setting various rookie records and leading the team to the NFC Championship Game.

 Daniels was selected second overall by the Washington Commanders in the 2024 NFL draft.
 He was the second of six quarterbacks taken in the first round, tying the 1983 draft for the most in NFL history.
 In the offseason, Daniels and former LSU teammate Malik Nabers received guidance from the league on its gambling policy for proposing a friendly bet on which of the two would earn Offensive Rookie of the Year honors.
 He acquired uniform number 5 in a non-monetary arrangement with Tress Way, who had worn it with the team since 2014.
 Daniels signed his four-year rookie contract, worth million fully guaranteed, on June 14, 2024.
 He was named the Commanders' starting quarterback by the end of training camp.

 Daniels scored two touchdowns in his NFL debut in a loss against the Tampa Bay Buccaneers; his first win occurred the following week against the New York Giants.
 In a week 3 win against the Cincinnati Bengals, he earned NFC Offensive Player of the Week honors after scoring three touchdowns and setting the NFL rookie completion percentage record (91.3%).
 He was later named the Offensive Rookie of the Month for September after completing the highest percentage of passes (82.1%) over a four-game span in NFL history.
 Daniels suffered a rib fracture against the Carolina Panthers in October after two defenders landed on him at the end of a 46-yard run in the first quarter; he was later ruled out for the rest of the game.
 He returned the following week against the Chicago Bears and threw a 52-yard Hail Mary touchdown as time expired to wide receiver Noah Brown to win 18–15.
 The play, dubbed the Hail Maryland, was later named the Moment of the Year at the 14th NFL Honors award ceremony.
 In December he became the sixth rookie in NFL history to throw five touchdowns in a game, doing so in a 36–33 comeback win against the Philadelphia Eagles.